malishav/OSCOAP/draft-selander-ace-object-security.md

     - The "protected" field, which SHALL include:

         * The "Partial Initialization Vector" parameter.
-The value is set to the Client Write Sequence Number, or the Server Write Sequence Number, depending on whether the client or server is sending the message.
+The value is set to the Sender Sequence Number.
 The Partial IV is a byte string (type: bstr), where the length is the minimum length needed to encode the sequence number.
 An Endpoint that receives a COSE object with a sequence number encoded with leading zeroes (i.e. longer than the minimum needed length) SHALL reject the corresponding message as malformed.

         * If the message is a CoAP request, the "kid" parameter.
 The value is set to the Context Identifier (see {{sec-context-section}}).